When choosing a bird watching vacation or birding tour, careful planning is the birdwatchers best resource for a successful trip.

 You'll also be able to set up the accommodations and other community interest that you may have.

 This allows any members of your family to enjoy the same vacation, whether they enjoy birdwatching or not.

 While you can have it all arranged by an agency and that's a fair way to go, I believe you'll get a lot of enjoyment out of a birding trip you develop within your own interest.

 After the first time, you'll be able to plan consecutive trips faster and with less expense than a tour company.

-Two recommended resources for developing the first part of your birdwatching adventure are: Where The Birds Are and Birdfinder: A Birders Guide to Planning North American Trips These books not only provide familiar national park and national wildlife refuges, but also a wide range of state parks, forest, nature preserves, research stations, deserts and more.
+Two recommended resources for developing the first part of your birdwatching adventure are: Where The Birds Are and a little bit older but still useful Birdfinder: A Birders Guide to Planning North American Trips These books not only provide familiar national park and national wildlife refuges, but also a wide range of state parks, forest, nature preserves, research stations, deserts and more.

 Including, maps, bird list and bird-finding directions.